pingcap/full-stack-app-builder-ai-agent/README.md

 # How to Build an AI Agent that Builds Full-Stack Apps
 An open-source starter kit using TiDB Cloud, Vercel, Kysely, and GitHub.
 Think of this as a minimal, self-hostable cousin of [Lovable.dev](https://lovable.dev/) that you fully own and control.

 > Describe an app and this agent provisions GitHub + TiDB Cloud + Vercel, codes with [Codex (gpt-5.1-codex)](https://openai.com/codex/) and [Claude Code (claude-sonnet-4.5)](https://www.claude.com/product/claude-code), tests, deploys, and streams the whole session.
-The code is public at https://github.com/pingcap/full-stack-app-builder-ai-agent.

 ## What This Agent Can Do
 - Generate complete web apps from a prompt (Next.js 16 + shadcn/Tailwind).